Wuthering Heights (soundtrack)

-Wuthering Heights is the upcoming second soundtrack album by British singer Charli XCX.
-Created for the upcoming film of the same name, it is scheduled to be released by Atlantic Records on 13 February 2026, the same day as the film's theatrical release.
-The album's first single, "House" featuring the Welsh musician John Cale, was released on 10 November 2025 and served as a significant departure from the sound of Charli's previous album, Brat (2024).
-The second single, "Chains of Love", followed on 13 November.
+Wuthering Heights is the soundtrack to the 2026 film of the same name and the seventh studio album by the British singer and songwriter Charli XCX, released on 13 February 2026 by Atlantic Records, the same day as the film's theatrical release.
+The album's lead single, "House" featuring the Welsh musician John Cale, was released on 10 November 2025 and served as a significant departure from the sound of Charli's previous album, Brat (2024).
+Wuthering Heights spawned three further singles: "Chains of Love" on 13 November 2025, "Wall of Sound" on 16 January 2026 and "Always Everywhere" on the same day as the album.

 Work on the album began in December 2024, when the film's writer and director Emerald Fennell approached Charli XCX to compose a song for its soundtrack.
 Inspired by the screenplay, Charli wrote several songs with frequent collaborator Finn Keane and decided to make a full companion album for the film, which she and Keane recorded during the Brat Tour throughout 2025.